jlevy/og-equity-compensation/README.md

 ### When equity compensation applies

-Generally, equity compensation is closely linked to **growth** of a company.
-Cash-poor startups persuade early employees to take pay cuts and join their team by offering [meaningful ownerships stakes](#typical-employee-equity-levels), catering to hopes that the company will one day grow large enough to [go public](#ipos) or [sell](#sales-and-liquidity) for an ample sum.
+Generally, equity compensation is closely linked to the [**growth**](#stages-of-a-startup) of a company.
+Cash-poor startups persuade early employees to take pay cuts and join their team by offering [meaningful ownerships stakes](#typical-employee-equity-levels), catering to hopes that the company will one day grow large enough to [go public](#ipos) or [be sold](#sales-and-liquidity) for an ample sum.
 More mature but still fast-growing companies find offering compensation linked to ownership is more attractive than cash to many candidates.